wudsn/wudsn-ide-install/README.md

 Click "File / Open Projects from File System" and select the platform folder from the "Projects" folder.<br>
 ![Import Project](images/wudsn-installer-import-project.png)

-The path to the assemblers/compilers/emulators in the Tools folder must be set once manually.
+The path to the emulators in the Tools folder must be set once manually.
 I plan to improve this in future releases of the IDE.

 In case of problems check the "wudsn.log" file in the folder.
+If you have earlier versions than Windows 10, e.g. Windows 7, the two tools "curl.exe" and "tar.exe" are probably missing in your "C:\Windows\System32" folder.
+In this this case download [system32.zip](https://wudsn.com/productions/java/ide/downloads/windows-system32.zip) and extract the 3 files to that folder before starting the WUDSN IDE installation.

 You can also run "wudsn.exe" from the command line with the parameter --install.
 This will display the installer menu with options to reinstall or update the IDE.
 ![Installer Menu](images/wudsn-installer-menu.png)